vallabh7/EmotetServerSide/README.md

 new scripts old compromised webservers

-#if u r hosting provider then delete this files
+#if u r hosting provider then delete this files from u r hosting